 Trinidad Mango Chow is a healthy Caribbean snack prepared with sweet mangoes and hot chilis amongst other flavor giving ingredients.

-Sunita, my Trini food expert in Goa, had me try her favorite Caribbean summertime snack, the Mango Chow.
+Sunita, my Trini food expert, had me try her favorite Caribbean summertime snack, the Mango Chow.

 If you remember back in December, Sunita was the one to introduce us to the Caribbean Sorrel drink.